The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 To get circumcised and “observe days,

-months, seasons, and years” is to return to bondage under the “weak and
+months, seasons, and years” means returning to bondage under the “weak

-beggarly elemental spirits,” to return to an immature and far less
+and beggarly elemental spirits” and to an immature and far less enlightened

 WITHOUT CIRCUMCISION